207 Multi-Status

 </d:response>

-The status of individual properties of a resource
+Status of individual properties

 <d:response>